Chalarangelo/30-seconds-of-php/README.md

 Decapitalizes the first letter of a string.

-Decapitalizes the first letter of the sring and then adds it with rest of the string.
+Decapitalizes the first letter of the string and then adds it with rest of the string.
 Omit the ```upperRest``` parameter to keep the rest of the string intact, or set it to ```true``` to convert to uppercase.

 ```php
 function decapitalize($string, $upperRest = false)